She also spends time looking at her hands and is reaching for objects.

 - Games your infant may enjoy playing include pat-a-cake and peek-a-boo.
 They also love to have you talk and sing to them.

 - Your baby will not be able to tell you when he doesn't feel well; watch for signs of illness such as fever, poor appetite, being less active/more fussy; have a thermometer at home and learn how to take your baby's temperature.

 - Baby teeth may start to come in as early as six months and this may make your baby irritable or restless; a cool teething ring or clean wash cloth to chew on may make sore gums feel better.
-Do not use baby oracle or homeopathic teething tablets.

 - Do not leave an iron or curling iron in baby's reach.